 Custom Hearing Aids

-Custom hearing aids are custom hearing aids that are quite discreet and comfortable to wear.
+Custom hearing aids are quite discreet and comfortable to wear.
 These hearing aids are custom made to fit into your canal and to fit your unique hearing requirements.

 There are four custom style hearing aids: